 - Blocked or wait: Process is waiting for input or is blocked for execution from the user

 - Terminated or Completed: Process is successfully completed or was terminated due to some error by the Operating System

-- Zombie: Process is terminated by the system, but the information is still there in the process table.
+- Zombie: The process is terminated by the system, but the information is still there in the process table.

-Q35.
-What is the use of grep command in Linux?
+Q34.
+What is the use of the grep command in Linux?

 Ans.
 Grep is the term used for Global Regular Expression Print.
 It is used to search for a text expression in a file by matching the patterns based on a regular expression.

 $ grep -c "shell script" inlinux.txt